What Is Truncus Arteriosus?

 The surgery for truncus arteriosus requires the hole inside the heart to be closed, the pulmonary arteries to be removed from the artery out of the heart, and then a valve conduit is connected from the right sided pumping chamber to the pulmonary arteries.

-The Children’s Heart Center at Children’s Memorial Hermann Hospital has extensive experience treating infants from across the world who have truncus arteriosus.
+The Children’s Heart Institute at Children’s Memorial Hermann Hospital has extensive experience treating infants from across the world who have truncus arteriosus.
 Treatment is individualized to the child’s specific anatomy, age, size and other associated cardiac conditions.

 Our Innovative Approach to Truncus Arteriosus